Tim-Jones24/Sales-Performance-Dashboard-Using-Power-Pivot-and-DAX/README.md

   #### Recommendations
   1. **Regional Optimization:**
-     * More investment should be tailored to regions with higher average sales (APAC or America) while exploring startegies to bosst Europe performance.
+     * More investment should be tailored to regions with higher average sales (APAC or America) while exploring startegies to boost Europe performance.
   2. **Product Demand Forecasting:**
      * Focus production and marketing efforts on the top three products to align with customer demand.
   3. **Sales Team Development:**